Erfan-Ahmadi/CircleCollision/README.md

 - Circle Collision Handling
   - [Circle-Circle Collision Tutorial (Math)](https://ericleong.me/research/circle-circle/)
   - [Programming Balls #1 Circle Vs Circle Collisions C++ (Fun Video)](https://www.youtube.com/watch?v=LPzyNOHY3A4s)

+:heavy_exclamation_mark: This project is not for benchmarking purposes!, Although It would give me some ideas to be suspicious about.

+:heart_decoration: I would appreciate optimization ideas and results on your system on [issues](https://github.com/Erfan-Ahmadi/CircleCollision/issues).